-Functional allocation of expenses: Directly identifiable expenses are charged to programs and supporting services.
+Functional allocation of expenses: Directly identifiable expenses are charged to programs, supporting services, and fundraising.
 Management and general expenses include those expenses that are not directly identifiable with any other specific function but provide for the overall support and direction of the Foundation.